dineshkumar181094/terraform-associate-exam-pre-guide/7-terraform-state-managment/readme.md

 Note -> by default locking feature is not present in s3

-**we can use dynamodb_table attribute to performe locking feature**
+**we can use dynamodb_table attribute to performe locking feature** **To use DynamoDB for locking with Terraform, you must create a DynamoDB table with a primary key called ``LockID`` with this exact spelling and capitalization**

 ## Terraform state managment